NanoThecnolog/Pizzeria-app/README.md

 This project is a prototype of one those aplications that i have in production.

-Languages used: React, NextJS, Typescript, PostgreeSQL, NodeJS
+Languages used: React, React Native, NextJS, Typescript, PostgreeSQL, NodeJS

 The Pizzeria project was designed for establishments, restaurants, fast food outlets or anything else that offers its services in a modern and technological way.